ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Management

-• treatment involves the use of immunosuppressive agents in a variety of combinations
+• treatment involves the use of immunosuppressive agents in different combinations

-• cyclophosphamide (CYC), glucocorticoids (GC), rituximab (RTX), azathioprine (AZA), methotrexate (MTX), and plasmapheresis (PE)
+• cyclophosphamide (CYC), glucocorticoids (GC), rituximab (RTX), azathioprine (AZA), methotrexate (MTX), and plasma exchange (PE)

 • other therapies: mycophenolate mofetil, cyclosporine, and intravenous immunoglobulin (IVIG)

-• treatment decisions are based on classifying patients according to the extent of their disease
+• treatment decisions are based on the classification of patients according to the severity of their disease

 • severe disease (a life-threatening disease or organ-threatening disease) warrants the use of cyclophosphamide